Ahtesham18112011/RTL_workshop/Day_1/README.md

 # Day 1: Introduction to Verilog RTL Design and Synthesis

 Welcome to Day 1 of the RTL workshop!
 This session introduces the basics of Verilog HDL, an open-source simulator called Icarus Verilog (iverilog), and guides you through simulating Verilog code with testbenches and analyzing output waveforms.
+And also introduces the synthesizer Yosys.

 ---